rouzki/URL-NLP/README.md

 cd inference
 docker-compose up --build
 ```
+  - Note that you may want to get my trained model, get it from [here](https://drive.google.com/drive/folders/1-Tx69YBCvMvrobPsd-f3DxS-HjiLEbd6) and put both files on inference/service/models/.

  ## Feedback and point to check:
  - Bert types model doesn't perform well, main raison: no context meaning in the urls, the statistical approche (tfidf) is better because it doesn't depend on the context it's just a convertion of each word (token) into one statistical embedding.
+ - Use some Neural networks with Gloove/FastText embeddings or Train proper embeddings.
  - Handle Imbalance by using weighted loss on the BCElosswithlogits()
  - Use data augmentation for minority labels.
  - [Convert Model to ONNX format to optimize inference latency](https://huggingface.co/docs/transformers/serialization#onnx)